-Articles in pdf format will be available in Canvas.
+Articles in pdf format will be available in Canvas, under the corresponding Module.

 The readings should be done carefully.
 To help focus your reading and comprehension I will provide study guides for the readings.
 The amount of reading for each class may be more than you are used to.
 It will be extremely difficult to procrastinate and digest the material in one sitting.
+Planning ahead will be essential!